arisng/just-chat/README.md

 # Universal Chat Popup

+## Introduction

+> This repository contains my personal customization of the Just-Chat widget, a lightweight chat solution for websites.
+I've adapted the original work to better suit my specific needs while maintaining the core functionality and principles of the original project.
+>
+> Credit goes to the original author, Hoang Kieng (hoang@kieng.io.vn), for creating the foundation of this excellent chat widget.
+The original repository can be found at [https://github.com/draphonix/just-chat](https://github.com/draphonix/just-chat).
+>
+> My customizations focus on enhancing specific features while preserving the lightweight nature of the original implementation.
+This README documents both the original functionality and my additions.

 A lightweight, customizable chat widget that can be easily embedded into any website.
 Built with Web Components for maximum compatibility and style isolation.

 ## Features